sepsis-omics/tutorials/docs/modules/data/index.md

 To get the saved tutorial history (a set of files) into Galaxy:

-- right-click on <fn>Galaxy history</fn> above and copy link address.
+- right-click on <fn>Galaxy history of input files</fn> above and copy link address.
 - go to your Galaxy instance
 - Click on the <ss>History</ss> cog
 - Select <ss>Import from File</ss>